 All new staff at Our Lady of Sion School have to complete online safeguarding training which is provided by an external company.
-Part of this training covers the Prevent Duty also.
+Part of this training covers the Prevent Duty.
+There is also a separate Prevent course on the National College Website that all new staff must complete and all existing staff must complete when updates and changes are introduced.